alachins/RAiSD-AI/README.md

     10 -> Full scan using FAST-NN (PyTorch)
     11 -> Full scan using SweepNetRecombination (PyTorch)

+After completing all tests, you can run the clean-up-dir.sh script to remove all files generated during the extensive testing process.

 #### Operations 0 and 1: Generate training/test data (Expected total run time = 35 seconds)

 The following commands will parse the ms files in folder datasets/tain/ and generate training (0) and test (1) data for a CNN in various data types and formats.